Lalislili/lalislili/README.md

 ### Hi there 👋
+🔭 I’m currently working on practicas
+👯 I’m looking to collaborate on migo misma
+Languages and Tools:
+c
+java
+javascript

 <!--
 **Lalislili/lalislili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.